Glendale Methodist Episcopal Church: School history, background, and significance

 The Glendale School or Glendale Methodist Sunday School was located in the basement of the church and is considered one of Camden County's oldest public schools.
 The school was started by the following Glendale village members: Richard Stafford, Catherine Engle, Nixon Davis, Joseph C. Stafford, Jesse Patterson, Israel Riggins, Montgomery Stafford, and Theodore Bishop.
 There was a story passed down about the school that one of its founding members, Alexander Cooper, originally built the school in support of the prohibitionist cause, especially because there was a nearby tavern constructed down the street from the church.

 Glendale Methodist Episcopal Church during the temperance movement

 Many church members were petitioning for acts that represented Alexander Cooper's supposed act in Congress.
-The Congressional Record of 1898 documents the Church members of Glendale Methodist Episcopal Church petitioning against the sale and use of liquor in governmental buildings and negation of anti-cigarette laws.
+The Congressional Record of 1898 documents the Church members of Glendale Methodist Episcopal Church petitioning against the sale and use of liquor in governmental buildings and the negation of anti-cigarette laws.